Dear Aviation Alumni,

 Designating April the Gary Hemphill Commercial Aviation month not only honors Gary and his service to the state of Mississippi but will be used by the DSU Department of Commercial Aviation to recruit students and promote aviation in the state of Mississippi.

-We need you to contact Rep. Rob Roberson and ask him to pass House Bill 425.
-Rep. Roberson is the chairman of the Mississippi House Rules Committee.
-The bill must first pass his committee before it can be considered by the full House of Representatives.
-Once it passes the House we will contact you with further instructions so you can contact senators and ask them to pass the bill.
+We need you to contact Senator Dean Kirby and ask him to pass House Bill 425.
+Senator Kirby is the chairman of the Senate Rules Committee.
+This bill has passed the House of Representatives and must now pass his committee before it can be considered by the full Senate.

 Below is an excerpt of the bill.

 WHEREAS, as a great advocate for the aviation profession and industry, Mr. Gary Hemphill was responsible for the State of Mississippi becoming a leader in commercial aviation, and because of this, it is important for the State of Mississippi to recognize him by designating April as “Gary Hemphill Commercial Aviation Month”; and